-This appendix summarizes the going concern assumptions and methods that have been adopted for the going concern valuation of the Plan at March 31, 2020.
+This appendix summarizes the going concern assumptions and methods that have been adopted for the going concern valuation of the Plan at March 31, 2023.
 It is important to note that these assumptions and methods should be reviewed periodically to ensure that they adequately reflect the experience of the Plan and continue to satisfy the Plan's funding objectives.
-For purposes of this valuation, the going concern methods and assumptions were reviewed and changes were made to the mortality improvement scale.
+For purposes of this valuation, the going concern methods and assumptions were reviewed and changes were made as described under each assumption.